paulwhitten/mnist/README.md

 # mnist

-This repo contains MNIST data and utilities.
+This repo contains MNIST utilities.

-The origin of MNIST is [Yann LeCun's site](https://yann.lecun.com/exdb/mnist/) which is often unavailable.
+The origin of MNIST is [Yann LeCun's site](https://yann.lecun.com/exdb/mnist/)

 ## use